 - You're unable to work because of the disease.

 You won't be compensated for any diagnostic exams or testing, or for any preventive treatments you received until and unless your claim is allowed.

 An occupational disease can take many years to develop.
 Sometimes, such as with asbestosis, it can be decades between exposure to the substance and the first symptoms of the disease.

-Unlike with a work-related injury, it's impossible to establish the exact date an employee developed an occupational disease, so the BWC allows two years after the disability due to the disease began for a worker to file a claim.
+Unlike with a work-related injury, it's impossible to establish the exact date an employee developed an occupational disease, so the BWC allows one year [for claims occuring on or after September 28, 2021; prior to this, the statute permitted two years} after the disability due to the disease began for a worker to file a claim.
 Alternatively, the BWC allows an individual to file up to six months after diagnosis of the disease by a licensed physician, as long as the six-month period doesn't shorten the normal two-year period.

 For compensation, the BWC establishes the date of disability as the most recent of these three dates:

 - The date the condition was diagnosed as an occupational disease.

 - The date an injured worker first received medical treatment for the condition.